Benedict Biscop: Founder

 Ecgfrith of Northumbria granted Benedict land in 674 for the purpose of building a monastery.
-He went to the Continent to bring back masons who could build a monastery in the Pre-Romanesque style.
-Benedict made his fifth and final trip to Rome in 679 to bring back books for a library, saintly relics, stonemasons, glaziers, and a grant from Pope Agatho granting his monastery certain privileges.
+He traveled to the Continent to recruit masons capable of building a monastery in the Pre-Romanesque style.
+Benedict made his fifth and final trip to Rome in 679 to bring back books for a library, saintly relics, stonemasons, glaziers, and a grant from Pope Agatho that conferred certain privileges on his monastery.
 Benedict made five overseas voyages in all to stock the library.

-In 682 Benedict appointed Eosterwine as his coadjutor and the King was so delighted at the success of St Peter's, he gave him land in Jarrow and urged him to build a second monastery.
+In 682, Benedict appointed Eosterwine as his coadjutor, and the King was so delighted by the success of St Peter's that he gave him land in Jarrow and urged him to build a second monastery.
 Benedict erected a sister foundation (St Paul) at Jarrow.
 He appointed Ceolfrid as the superior, who left Wearmouth with 20 monks to start the foundation in Jarrow.
 Bede, one of Benedict's pupils, tells us that he brought builders and glass-workers from Francia to erect the buildings in stone.

 He drew up a rule for his community, based on that of Benedict and the customs of seventeen monasteries he had visited.
 He also engaged Abbot John, Arch-cantor of St. Peter's in Rome, to teach Roman chant at these monasteries.

 In 685, Ecgfrith granted the land south of the River Wear to Biscop.
 Separated from the monastery, this would be known as the "sundered land," which in time would become the name of the wider urban area.

-Benedict's idea was to build a model monastery for England, sharing his knowledge of the experience of the Church in Europe.
-It was the first ecclesiastical building in Britain to be built in stone, and the use of glass was a novelty for many in 7th-century England.
+Benedict's idea was to establish a model monastery in England, drawing on his knowledge of the Church's experience in Europe.
+It was the first ecclesiastical building in Britain constructed in stone, and the use of glass was a novelty in 7th-century England.
 It eventually possessed what was a large library for the time – several hundred volumes – and it was here that Benedict's student Bede wrote his famous works.
-The library became world-famous and manuscripts that had been copied there became prized possessions throughout Europe, including especially the Codex Amiatinus, the earliest surviving manuscript of the complete Bible in the Latin Vulgate version.
+The library became world-famous, and manuscripts copied there became prized possessions throughout Europe. including especially the Codex Amiatinus, the earliest surviving manuscript of the complete Bible in the Latin Vulgate version.

 Death

-For the last three years of his life Benedict was bed-ridden.
+For the last three years of his life, Benedict was bedridden.
 He suffered his affliction with great patience and faith.
 He died on 12 January 690.

 Veneration

 A sermon of Bede (Homily 17) indicates that there was a very early public cult of Biscop; for his feast, but it became more widespread only after the translation of his relics to Thorney under Ethelwold c.
-980. He is recognised as a saint by the Catholic Church, the Church of England and the Eastern Orthodox Church, which hold his feast day on 12 January.
+980. He is recognised as a saint by the Catholic Church, the Church of England, and the Eastern Orthodox Church, which hold his feast day on 12 January.

 Benedict is remembered in the Church of England with a commemoration on 12 January.
 The parish church in Wombourne, Staffordshire is the only one in England dedicated to Benedict.

 The Eastern Orthodox Church venerates him as a saint and celebrates his feast day on 12 January on the New Calendar.